mlpack/mlpack/doc/user/methods/knn.md

 mlpack::data::Load("lcdm_tiny.csv", dataset);

 // Build a KNN object on the LCDM dataset, and pass with `std::move()` so that
 // we can avoid copying the dataset.
-Set the search mode to single-tree mode. mlpack::KNN knn(std::move(dataset), mlpack::SINGLE_TREE_MODE);
+Set the search strategy to single-tree. mlpack::KNN knn(std::move(dataset), mlpack::SINGLE_TREE_MODE);

 // Now we will compute the 5 nearest neighbors of the first point in the